DozzyMontalo/visis-backend-assessment-Dozie-Emodi/README.md

 ## API Documentation

-You can view the API documentation at [http://localhost:3331/api](http://localhost:3331/api).
+You can view the API documentation at [API Documentation](http://localhost:3000/api).

 ## Prerequisites